Best Advice to Young Dancers

 “The hustle, the non-stop movement, and the exchange of the most valuable commodity - inspiration.”

 Dana was born in Aurora, Colorado, and studied many styles of dance at Michelle Latimer Dance Academy.
 She was a past NYCDA Regional Outstanding Dancer, and at age 18 moved to Los Angeles to follow her dreams.
-In little time, Dana found herself working in contemporary companies, commercials (Target, Verizon, Southwest, Amazon Prime to name a few), for every artist from Hozier to Justin Beiber, in movies, and on two tours with Justin Timberlake.
-Even while performing and teaching around the globe, Dana prioritizes training and focuses on keeping a diverse skill set.
-Dana learned locking from the one and only Toni Basil of the Original Lockers.
-She got her understanding of Popping from Popin’ Pete, who’s brother, Boogaloo Sam, created a style.
-Her love of old school street styles is matched only by an appetite for the new.
-Marty Kudelka, the godfather of “new school” is one of Dana’s mentors and now colleague.
-Dana is either on camera, on stage, free styling, or fine tuning her performance technique with acting, improv comedy, and even mime training.
+In little time, Dana found herself working in contemporary companies, commercials (Target, Verizon, Southwest, Amazon Prime to name a few), for every artist from Hozier to Justin Beiber, in movies (La La Land, Vice, Shrek, Trolls and more), and on three world tours with Justin Timberlake.

-Dana’s stage performances are too many to list, recently, and most notably, she completed her second world tour with Justin Timberlake, and accompanied him on the 89th Academy Awards.
-She has graced the stage of every other award show from the MTV VMA’s to the Grammys, and Golden Globes as well.
-Dana.
-Dana has also contributed choreography for the live performances of Miley Cyrus, Joe Jonas, and The Backstreet Boys.
+Dana’s stage performances are too many to list, recently, and most notably, she completed her third world tour with Justin Timberlake, and accompanied him in front of the biggest audience a performer could ask for, the Super Bowl Halftime Show.
+She has graced the stage of every other award show from the Oscars and the Grammys to the MTV VMAs.
+Dana has also contributed choreography for the live performances of Miley Cyrus, Anthony Ramos, Joe Jonas, and The Backstreet Boys.

 Dancing in the opening scene of La La Land was a career highlight for Dana (and the 20 other dancers that made that magical scene come to life).
-She is also featured in JT and The Tennessee Kids’ Netflix Original, Charlie Wilson’s War, and she is the movement behind the animation for Fiona in Shrek 4!
+She is also featured in JT and The Tennessee Kids’ Netflix Original, the director's edit of Vice, Charlie Wilson’s War, and she is the movement behind the animation for Fiona in Shrek 4 and several Dreamworks' Trolls!
 On the smaller screen, you can spot her in episodes of Big Bang Theory, Two and a Half Men, Crazy Ex Girlfriend, Dancing with the Stars, and she was a guest choreographer on Season 7 of So You Think You Can Dance.